 Local Tooling

-binpm local tooling is anchored by committed manifest and lockfile documents at the repository root.
+binpm local tooling is anchored by committed binpm.toml and binpm.lock files in your project.

 Manifest